biowdl/germline-DNA/develop/index.md

     for this library (`*.markdup.bam`) and a BAM file with additional preprocessing performed used for variant calling (`*.bsqr.bam`).
     It also contains a directory per library.
+    - **CNVcalling**: Contains the CNV calling results for this sample and its control sample.
+Only present if `somatic.wdl` is used with CNV calling enabled.
     - **somatic-variantcalling**: Contains somatic variant calling results.
       Only present if `somatic.wdl` is used.
     - **&lt;library>**: This directory contains a directory per readgroup.